amonakov/primus/README.md

 A simple shell script, `primusrun`, is provided to help with testing.

-Some applications, e.g. Bastion, need PRIMUS_DROPFRAMES=1 in environment to avoid a deadlock.

 At the moment primus does not advertise any GLX extensions to the client.

 On benchmarking